-Make an appointment with the Director of Educational Studies to discuss which of these pathways might be a good match for you:
+Schedule a meeting with the Director of Educational Studies to discuss which pathways might be a good match for you.

 See also Trinity alumni short video interviews to learn about different pathways they have taken to teaching and youth work.
 Contact the Director of Educational Studies to request an introduction to communicate directly with any alumni featured in our videos.

 Note that Trinity’s consortial arrangement with the University of St. Joseph teacher preparation program ended in 2023 due to the dissolution of the Hartford Consortium for Higher Education, which enabled students to easily transfer credits and tuition costs between institutions.